stevotron/php-class-Err/README.md

 ```

 The Organisation ID and User ID will now be stored in the log.
 All submitted array values are typecast as strings.
+To retrieve extra log data use `Err::getLogData()`.